CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 ### Configure IdP for SAML

-1. In the CenturyLink Cloud Control Portal, from the Account Settings page, navigate to the "Users" tab and the "Authentication" sub-menu.
+1. In the Lumen Cloud Control Portal, from the Account Settings page, navigate to the "Users" tab and the "Authentication" sub-menu.
 2. Click the "SAML 2.0 Authentication" checkbox to show all the available settings.
 For now, just take note of the "Relying Party Assertion Consumer Service URL" listed there.
 It should be in the format of <code>https://{account-alias}.cloudportal.io/SAMLAuth/Post</code>.
 (Highlighted in the screenshot below.)
 ![SAML Settings Blank](../images/saml-settings-blank.png)
 3. Now login to the OneLogin end-user dashboard.